Starting Therapy: What to Expect

 Before your first session

 You don’t need to prepare emotionally or organise your life story.
+The first session is an orientation.

 What matters most: